 Going Full Circle

-My heart go out to those who seek for these types of alternative option because I know they just went through some hardship otherwise they won’t be looking to go down this route.
-No one wants to pay for higher interest rate and the high risk of losing your hard earn money so easily.
+My heart goes out to those who seek these alternative options, because I know they have just gone through some hardships; otherwise, they wouldn’t be looking to go down this route.
+No one wants to pay a higher interest rate or take the risk of losing their hard-earned money.

-Then again, often time it’s better than rent and wait out.
-So when you decide to choose this route, make sure you get all your ducks in a row as quickly as possible so you can get yourself out of the Contract for Deed loan the earlier the better.
+Then again, often it’s better than renting and waiting it out.
+When you decide to choose this route, make sure you get all your ducks in a row as quickly as possible so you can get yourself out of the contract for deed loan; the earlier the better.

-For the professionals, when you’re helping a client purchasing a Contract for Deed, try to go the extra miles and keep a tab on them.
+For professionals, when you’re helping a client who is purchasing with a contract for deed, try to go the extra mile and keep tabs on them.
 Check in once or twice a year just to see how they’re doing.
-Maybe sending out reminders so they don’t forget as we always do in our busy lives.
+Maybe send out reminders so they don’t forget, as we always do in our busy lives.

 I hope you find this article helpful.
-If you do, please share it on your Facebook page so many other can benefit from it as well.
+If you do, please share it on your Facebook page so many others can benefit from it as well.
 Thanks in advance!

 If you have the flexibility to move anywhere in the U.S., where could you buy the cheapest home?
 After examining data from Zillow and World Population Review.
 Here’re 10 most affordable States in the South and the Midwest to consider when buying a house in 2021…